-Celebrating our 16 year Anniversary Together (Not Wedded Bliss>
+Celebrating our 16 year Anniversary Together (Not Perfect Wedded Bliss)

 *I’m not a marriage counselor or a marriage expert.
 I am just a married gal with experience living by God’s grace to stay true to the covenant I made and love my man.
 I’ve made plenty of mistakes.
 You can read about them here.